MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents

 \section{Introduction}

-The rise of Large Language Models (LLMs)~\cite{openai2024gpt4technicalreport, zhao2023survey, minaee2024large, chang2024survey, xu2024androidlab} is driving the development of Graphical User Interface (GUI) Agents, enabling them to operate diverse digital platforms such as computers, web browsers, and smartphones~\cite{liu2025llm, tang2025survey, liu2025learnact}.
-Early research on mobile agents primarily focused on replicating human-like flexibility through GUI-only interaction~\cite{lee2025safeguardingmobileguiagent, gou2024navigating, cheng2024seeclick, you2024ferret, zhang2024ui-hawk, lu2025ui}.
+The rise of Large Language Models (LLMs)~\cite{openai2024gpt4technicalreport, huang2025cogddn, jiang2025think,li2026no} is driving the development of Graphical User Interface (GUI) Agents, enabling them to operate diverse digital platforms such as computers, web browsers, and smartphones~\cite{xu2024androidlab, liu2025llm, liu2025learnact}.
+Early research on mobile agents primarily focused on replicating human-like flexibility through GUI-only interaction~\cite{wang2025think,lu2026ui,xiao2026ui,lu2025uis1}.
 This approach grants agents the generality to operate on any application, but it often overlooks the significant efficiency advantages offered by more direct methods.

 As GUI agents are increasingly applied to complex tasks, enhancing their efficiency has become a central research focus.
-In this context, hybrid paradigms have emerged as a promising solution, demonstrating effectiveness across a wide range of platforms~\cite{wang2025inducing,zheng2025skillweaver, zhang2025api, zhang2025ufo2, jiang2025appagentx, lee2023exploremobilegpt}.
-This approach combines the speed and reliability of ``shortcuts'' such as Application Programming Interface (API) calls, deep links, and Robotic Process Automation (RPA) scripts~\cite{bridle2006inducing, guerreiro2008mnemonical, kennedy2011use, tripathi2018learning, ling2020intelligent, agostinelli2022reactive}, with the flexibility of GUI operations.
-As Fig.~\ref{fig:teaser} illustrates, a hybrid agent can bypass tedious, multi-step GUI operations by invoking a single, efficient shortcut, drastically reducing operational complexity and time.
+In this context, hybrid paradigms have emerged as a promising solution, demonstrating effectiveness across a wide range of platforms~\cite{zhang2025api,guo2026e3tirenhancedexperienceexploitation}.
+This approach combines the speed and reliability of ``shortcuts'' such as Application Programming Interface (API) calls, deep links, and Robotic Process Automation (RPA) scripts~\cite{agostinelli2022reactive}, with the flexibility of GUI operations.
+As Fig.~\ref{fig:teaser} illustrates, a hybrid agent bypasses multi-step GUI operations by invoking a single shortcut, drastically reducing operational complexity and time.

-However, despite these advancements, a framework for systematically evaluating and benchmarking hybrid agents is still lacking~\cite{le2020shortcut, roffarello2024trigger, zhang2025api, zhang2025ufo2}.
+However, despite these advancements, a framework for systematically evaluating and benchmarking hybrid agents is still lacking~\cite{zhang2025api,wang2025mcpflowfacilitatingllmagents,huang2025critictool}.
 This gap leaves the full potential of GUI-Shortcut agents far from being thoroughly explored and assessed.
-While this is a general challenge, the mobile domain represents a critical and demanding environment for progress.
+Mobile platforms provide a controlled and reproducible setting, making them a natural starting point for GUI-shortcut evaluation.